travel rome ciampino airport city centre

 Fiumicino Airport

-The Leonardo da Vinci – Fiumicino Airport is the largest airport in Rome and Italy with over 43 million passengers using one of its terminals in 2019.
+The Leonardo da Vinci – Fiumicino Airport is the largest airport in Rome and Italy with over 43 million passengers using one of its terminals each year.

 Rome Travel Guide